DON’T MISS

 Fireworks on National Day

-One popular tradition all across the country is that of setting off fireworks to celebrate the occasion.
+One popular tradition all across the country is setting off fireworks to celebrate the occasion.
 Though firework displays happen at hundreds of locations nationwide, there are definitely some more famous spots to watch the night sky light up.

 Get your flags out for Switzerland